kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <td>
         <ul>
         <li>Work with Enhancements and Release Note leads to determine which deliverables are most noteworthy post-Enhancements Freeze
-        <li>In the coming weeks, follow the progress of these enhancements, as they will roll into the Major Themes and be called out and described in the release blog
+        <li>In the coming weeks, follow the progress of these enhancements, as they will roll into the Release Highlights and be called out and described in the release blog
         <li>Work with the Release Team and decide if the release warrants a mid-cycle 'Deprecations and Removals' blog.
 Generally, this is decided at a minimum of two deprecations or removals, or if there are significant deprecations and removals that will impact the community.
         <li>If needed, solicit author(s) for a 'Deprecations and Removals' blog and get a placeholder PR in k/website for tracking
         </ul>